webtorrent/webtorrent/README.md

 npm install webtorrent-cli -g
 ```

-To install a WebTorrent desktop appliation for OS X, Windows, or Linux, see
+To install a WebTorrent desktop appliation for Mac, Windows, or Linux, see
 [WebTorrent Desktop][webtorrent-desktop].

 ### Ways to help